New Experimental Limit on the Electric Dipole Moment of the Electron in a Paramagnetic Insulator: Experimental details

 The flux suppression factor $f$ in Eq.~\ref{phi} describes the degree to which the actual flux measurable from the EDM-induced magnetization is reduced due to the effect of geometry.
 The suppression factor $f$ of the disk-shaped GGG sample with a 3.3~cm diameter and a 0.76~cm height is calculated using finite-element analysis.
 The solution shows a non-uniform magnetic field given a uniform magnetization inside the disk-shaped sample.
 To obtain $\Phi_e$, we integrate the solution field over the area of the pickup coil.
-The resulting magnetic flux is suppressed by a factor of 0.369, which is a result of the finite dimensions of our sample geometry, and by another factor of 0.425 due to the placement of the pickup coil 0.33~cm away from the immediate surface of the sample.
-Note that this flux reduction is of a different origin from the demagnetization effect discussed before in the context of the magnetic susceptibility measurement.
+The resulting magnetic flux is suppressed by a factor of 0.369 due the finite dimensions of our sample geometry, and by another factor of 0.425 due to the placement of the pickup coil 0.33~cm away from the surface of the sample.
+Note that this latter reduction is of a different origin from the demagnetization effect discussed before in the context of the magnetic susceptibility measurement.
 The total suppression factor $f$ is estimated to be 0.157, leading to a loss in sensitivity to the eEDM not considered in the original proposal~\cite{Lamoreaux02}.
 Note that this suppression factor can be improved by moving the pickup coil closer to the sample.

-As shown in Fig.~\ref{setup}, the pickup coil (with an inductance $L_p$ of 618~nH) connects to the built-in input coil on the SQUID sensor chip (Superacon CE2blue, with an input coil inductance $L_i$ of 420~nH and a mutual inductance $M$ between input coil to SQUID of 8.1~nH).
-The increase of magnetic flux $\Phi_{e}$ picked up from the sample induces a current $I=\Phi_{e}/(L_p+L_i)$.
+As shown in Fig.~\ref{setup}, the pickup coil (with an inductance $L_p$ of 618~nH) connects to the built-in input coil on the SQUID sensor chip (Superacon CE2blue, with an input coil inductance $L_i$ of 420~nH).
+The mutual inductance $M$ between the input coil and the SQUID is 8.1~nH.
+The increase in magnetic flux $\Phi_{e}$ picked up from the sample induces a current $I=\Phi_{e}/(L_p+L_i)$.
 The current flows into the input coil, and produces a flux $\Phi_{sq}$ that couples into the SQUID loop inductively, and is read out as a voltage signal.
 The relationship between $\Phi_{sq}$ and $\Phi_{e}$ is given by

 where $\beta$ is the coupling efficiency which quantifies how much the flux is diminished when $\Phi_{e}$ is delivered to the SQUID sensor.
 The coupling efficiency is calculated to be 0.0078 in our setup.
-To enhance the measurable flux, we would need a strong electric field, a large sample size, and an optimized magnetic flux pickup coil (see Eq.~\ref{phi}).
+To enhance the measurable flux, we need a strong electric field, a large sample size, and an optimized pickup coil (see Eq.~\ref{phi}).